 - If you are staying in a condo, there may be a washer and dryer available.
 You can pack half of what you would ordinarily, and do a small load of laundry after a few days.
 You can wash your clothes again before going home, so you can just put your clothes away when you unpack.
 Beware of laundry service at a hotel, however - it can be unbelievably expensive!

-What to Pack for Comfortable Sightseeing
+Packing for Comfortable Sightseeing

 - Check the weather and the customs at your destination so you'll know what to pack to keep dry and comfortable.
 Bring a travel umbrella if rain is in the forecast (and leave it at home if it isn't!).
 Make sure you have something appropriate if you have an audience with the Pope, or are going to a very conservative country.
 (For example, you can't wear sandals when you visit the palace in Bangkok).

 - Avoid taking dress shoes if possible.
-If you wear nice pants for dinner, you can wear comfortable flats, too.
+If you wear nice pants for dinner, you can wear comfortable flats , too.
 Unless you have a very dressy event planned, keep dinner clothing simple.

 - Pack more tops than bottoms.
 You'll be able to wear pants or skirts more than once (don't bring them if you can't!), but tops are usually worn only once before washing.
 Make sure you have at least 2 tops for each bottom, AND make sure each top will work with more than one bottom (for example, bring a grey top and red top for the black pants; the red top can also be worn with khaki pants, and the grey top can be worn with a navy skirt for more versatility).